 Bake bread without Yeast

-You can bake bread without yeast by using homemade yeast water.
-On our trip to Texel we were baking bread.
-Since then we have been making bread at home regularly.
-But we don't always have yeast in the house.
-In such cases homemade yeast water helps.
-You can also easily prepare this yourself.
-It takes a little longer, but you always have yeast on hand.
+With homemade yeast water you can bake bread without yeast.
+We have on ours Enjoyment trip to Texel tried baking the bread.
+Since then we have been making our own bread at home from time to time.
+You don't always have yeast in the house.
+In such cases, homemade yeast water helps.
+You can also easily do this yourself.
+It may take a little longer, but this way you always have yeast at hand.
+You can do that too Bake bread in the Omnia oven.
 You only need three simple ingredients to make it.
-You can use it to bake a farmer's bread with caraway and fried onions with just a few ingredients.
+You can use it to bake a farmhouse bread with caraway seeds and roasted onions with just a few ingredients.

 Make yeast yourself

 Making yeast yourself is easy.
 For yeast water you need warm water, sugar (also honey or syrup, depending on your taste) and a basic ingredient (dried dates or apricots - unsulphured - or a fresh tomato).